 - Additional engineering opportunities may be available on current or future REMIS Task Orders including in the development of NASA Gateway Program docking targets and development of experiment hardware for the ISS Keyence microscope.

-- Astronaut Training and Evaluation: Developing and delivering general payload and mission specific training to astronauts who will conduct in-flight operations.
+- Astronaut Training and Evaluation: Developing and delivering a general payload and mission specific training to astronauts who will conduct in-flight operations.
 Performing skills assessments and evaluations to determine crew member readiness levels.
 Assisting other trainers in preparing and conducting training events.

 - Serve as a liaison/advocate between mission principal investigators (PI) or their representatives, and the Project, responsible for maintaining PI awareness of schedules and implementation issues, which require their attention and participation.